AyaanM/budgy/README.md

 - Has area to set budget

 ## TO-DO
-- Design UML table for classes that allows to edit account/view account
+- Allow transactions to occur and store them in db